Club Executives & Directors

 (904) 226-2696

-Meetings are typically held the 1st and 3rd Wednesday of the month.
-Social activities are typically held the 2nd Wednesday.
-Service projects are typically held on a weekend late in the month and take the place of a meeting.
+Meetings are typically held the 1st and 3rd Wednesdays of the month with Social activities on the 2nd Wednesday and Service projects on a weekend late in the month.
 See Events for details.

 Contact Info